An extension of the Moran process using type-specific connection graphs: A Strategic Game View

-The natural question that emerges is: what are the pure Nash equilibria of this game (if any)?
-For example, for fixed $r > 1$, if we only consider two actions for every player, namely the graphs $CL$ and $UST$, then from our results from Subsection \ref{USTvsCL}, when $n \to \infty$, we get $f_{CL, UST} \to 0, f_{UST, CL} \to 1$ and from \cite{N06, BR08}, $f_{CL, CL} \to 1-1/r$ and $f_{UST, UST} \to 1 - 1/r^2$.
-Therefore, we get the following bimatrix game: which has a pure Nash equilibrium, namely $(CL,CL)$.
-Trying to understand better the behaviour of the two conflicting graphs, we put some pairs of them to the test.
+Trying to better understand the behaviour of the two conflicting families of graphs, we put some pairs of graph families to the test.
 The main question we ask in this work is: what is the best response graph $G_R$ of the residents to the Clique graph of the mutants?
-In the sequel, we will use the abbreviations \textit{pl-R} and \textit{pl-M} for the resident and the mutant population, respectively.

-In the proofs of this paper we shall use the following fact from \cite{N06}: \begin{fact} In a birth-death process with state space $\{0, 1, \ldots, n\}$, absorbing states $0, n$ and backward bias at state $k$ equal to $\gamma_k$, the probability of absorption at $n$, given that we start at $i$ is